ExzoZbta/CPSC-334/module1/README.md

   Description of blobs
   --------------------
+  - The blobs are composed of multiple nodes connected by curves, and these nodes move based on sinusoidal functions, angles, and frequencies.
-  = "blob1" and "blob2" spawn randomly on the canvas, move in different directions, and (can) move at different speeds.
+  - "blob1" and "blob2" spawn randomly on the canvas, move in different directions, and (can) move at different speeds.
-  = the blobs' colors are generated randomly
+  - the blobs' colors are generated randomly
-  = they will pass through each other
+  - they will pass through each other

 Usage